- WHAT ARE THE SCHOOL DAYS AND SCHOOL HOURS?

 The nurses help to ensure that all staff at ASB have current first aid and CPR certification through the American Heart Association.
 First aid kits are provided around the campus and for field trips and each campus has an AED (Automated External Defibrillator).
 We also provide a resource for the school community about health care in Mumbai.

-For more information about our Health and Wellness Department, please refer to its website.
+For more information about our Health and Wellness Department, please click here.

 ASB’s fleet of buses covers almost all of the suburbs of Mumbai and provides service in the mornings, after school, and for after school activities.
 Each air conditioned, non-marked bus has a trained driver, security guard, and female attendant.
 All adults are CPR and first aid trained and seat belts are required to be worn at all times.
 Buses run before and after school, and following after school activities.